 NATIONAL MUSTARD DAY

 National Mustard Day on the first Saturday in August recognizes the versatile condiment.
-Used in a variety of cuisine, mustard comes from the seeds of a mustard plant (white or yellow mustard, Sinapis hirta; brown or Indian mustard, Brassica juncea; or black mustard, B. nigra).
+Used in many different cuisines, mustard comes from the seeds of the mustard plant.

 August 3, 2019